-There is no denying that vehicle pollution is the major contributor to air pollution, especially in urban cities.
+Cars on the roads are increasing day by day.
+There is no denying that vehicle pollution is the major contributor to air pollution, especially in urban cities, where car ownership rates are more as compared to rural areas.
 When the car burns gasoline, it emits pollutants in the air which is as harmful as smoking 10 cigarettes a day.
 Your vehicle emits:

 7. Open Burning of Garbage Waste

 Open burning of garbage is much more harmful to your health and the environment than one may think.
 As per Engage EPW, Delhi Air Pollution is choking public health.
 Delhi generates a whopping 9500 tons of waste every day, which makes it India’s second waste dumping city.
 Exposure to open burning of garbage waste can pose serious health risks including:

 8. Construction and Demolition

 During the clean air act movement, the Central Pollution Control Board (CPCB) registered the highest number of air pollution complaints in the Delhi NCR due to construction pollution and demolition activities.
 With the rise of population in the city, construction and demolition is a part of the ever-going development phase of the national capital.
 Several construction sites and raw materials such as bricks and concrete cause haze and foul air which is hazardous for people especially, children and elderly citizens.